 - Define the goals of your rewards program

-- Define what a successfully running rewards system means for your brand and an increase in which metrics it includes
+- Define what a successfully running rewards system means for your brand and increase in which metrics it includes

 - Soft launch your rewards program and A/B test the customers’ interactions with each its element